Advantages of configuring a local SMTP server

 FotoWeb requires an email server for many of its core functions.
-Because it does not support SSL encypted authentication to SMTP servers, if your email server requires authentication using SSL we recommend setting up an SMTP service on the FotoWeb server that can relay all emails sent by FotoWeb to your primary SMTP server.
+FotoWeb does not support Secure Sockets Layer (SSL) encrypted authentication to Simple Mail Transfer Protocol (SMTP) servers, so you must set up an SMTP service on the FotoWeb server that can relay all emails sent by FotoWeb to your primary SMTP server.

-Another very good reason for setting up a relay server is that it helps ensure that all emails from FotoWeb will be delivered, as the relay server will receive all outgoing emails from FotoWeb and keep trying to relay them in the event that the main mail server is down for maintenance.
+Additionally, setting up a relay server ensures that all emails from FotoWeb will be delivered, as the relay server will receive all outgoing emails from FotoWeb and keep trying to relay them if the main mail server is down for maintenance.

 Choice of email service

 Any SMTP service that supports relaying can be installed on the server.
-Below is a thorough walkthrough of how to configure the SMTP service that comes with Internet Information Services (IIS) in Windows.
+The following documentation describes configuring the SMTP service with Internet Information Services (IIS) in Windows.

-There is also the option to use for example hMailServer, which is a standalone third party email service that supports relay.
-Installation and configuration instructions can be found on the hMailServer website.
+There is also the option to use, for example, hMailServer, a standalone third-party email service that supports relay.
+For installation and configuration instructions, see the hMailServer website.

-The procedure below may not work if IPv6 is enabled on the server - this is especially the case with recent Windows Server.
-Should you need to disable IPv6 on the server, please consult Microsoft's documentation to do so.
+Note: The procedure below may not work if IPv6 is enabled on the server - this is especially the case with recent Windows Server.
+If you need to disable IPv6 on the server, see the relevant Microsoft documentation.